PostHog/posthog.com/contents/service-message.md

 <details>
 <summary> What about feature flags and experiments?</summary>
-Feature flags and experiments will be unaffected and continue to function as normal for existing users. _New_ users may not experience persistent feature flags for the duration of the maintenance.
-Service will immediately recover once the maintenance is completed.
+Persistent feature flags will not persist for new incoming users for the duration of the maintenance.
+Persistent flags will continue working as expected for existing users.
+Feature flags and experiments will otherwise be unaffected and continue to function as normal for existing users.
+Normal service will immediately recover once the maintenance is completed.
 We strongly recommend not editing or creating new experiments or feature flags during the maintenance period.
 </details>

 <details>